plugwise/plugwise-beta/README.md

  If there is no discovered Smile present:
  - [ ] Hit the `+` button in the right lower corner
  - [ ] Search or browse for 'Plugwise beta' and click it
+ - [ ] Select the type of integration: Network or USB For the Network-selection:
  - [ ] Enter your Smile IP-address and the 8 character ID of the smile
- - [ ] Click Add and hopefully the magic happens
+ - [ ] Click SUBMIT and FINISH and hopefully the magic happens
  - [ ] Repeat this process to add more Smiles
+ For the USB-selection:
+ - [ ] Select or enter the USB-path
+ - [ ] Click SUBMIT and FINISH

 HA Core wil continue to ask you if you want to put your Smile and detected other devices in area's and presto, things should be available to configure in lovelace.

 ## Options ##

 Using the OPTIONS-button, the default Smile-data refresh-interval can be modified.
+There are no OPTIONS available for the Stick.

 # I don't like the name of the sensor or the icon